-[16] The Respondent presented written evidence, Exhibit R-1, 137 pages (assessment brief, law and legislation); Exhibit R-2, 11 pages (Sur-rebuttal) and oral argument for the Board's review and consideration.
+[19] The Respondent presented written evidence, Exhibit R-1, 151 pages (assessment brief, law and legislation); Exhibit R-2, 11 pages (Sur-rebuttal) and oral argument for the Board's review and consideration.

-- [17] The Respondent submitted that there are two separate valuation groups for retail; one is for standard retail and the other is for shopping centres.
+[20] The Respondent submitted that there are two separate valuation groups for retail; one is for standard retail/retail plazas and the other is for shopping centres.
 The two groups are different as they each use a different approach to calculate size.
 The Respondent explained the reason for the different approaches; the standard retail group, which included owner occupied and small retail properties, historically returned minimal responses to the City's Request For Information and consequently reliable size and other information was not available.
-Therefore the 95% of gross building area methodology was developed in an attempt to ascertain a correct and equitable net leasable area of the standard retail properties for assessment purposes. - [18] The Respondent indicated that the RFI return rate for shopping centres was quite high, and the actual net leasable area of properties can be ascertained for assessment purposes.
-The subject property is categorized as a shopping centre and was assessed using 100% of net leasable area. - [19] The Respondent provided additional details (R-1 pages 45-46), to the Complainant's Rental Area Analysis of 92 properties presented in C-2.
-A column was added to describe the valuation group to which each property belonged.
-All but 2 of the 92 properties were in the retail or retail plaza valuation group, which indicated that they were assessed in the retail group using the 95% methodology (R-1, page 47-48).
-The Respondent stated, the subject is a neighborhood shopping centre, valued in the shopping centre group at 100% of net leasable area, and therefore, the Complainant's Rental Area Analysis properties were not comparable.
+Therefore the 95% of gross building area methodology was developed in an attempt to ascertain a correct and equitable net leasable area of the standard retail properties for assessment purposes.

+[21] The Respondent indicated that the RFI return rate for shopping centres was quite high, and the actual net leasable area of properties can easily be ascertained for assessment purposes.
+The subject property is a neighbourhood shopping centre and would be assessed using 100% of net leasable area.

+[22] The Respondent provided additional details (R-1 pages 53-54), to the Complainant's Rental Area Analysis of 92 properties presented in C-2.
+A column was added with the valuation group.
+All but 2 of the 92 properties were in the retail or retail plaza valuation group, which means they were assessed in the retail group using the 95% methodology (R-1, page 55-56).
+The subject is a neighborhood shopping centre valued at 100% of net leasable area.
+Therefore the Respondent argued the Complainant's Rental Area Analysis properties were not comparable.